Impact of the COVID-19 pandemic on basketball: Professional

 On 11 March 2020, the National Basketball Association (NBA) suspended its 2019–20 season after Utah Jazz player Rudy Gobert tested positive for coronavirus prior to tip-off for a scheduled game against the Oklahoma City Thunder.
 Commissioner Adam Silver stated the next day that this suspension "will be most likely at least 30 days, and we don't know enough to be more specific than that".

 On 14 March, the Baloncesto Superior Nacional of Puerto Rico suspended its season.

 On 23 March, National Basketball League of Canada suspended the remainder of the 2019–20 season.

 On 3 April, the Women's National Basketball Association (WNBA) announced that they had postponed the start of training camp and regular season which was originally scheduled for 15 May.
 The 2020 WNBA draft was held virtually and televised on 17 April 2020 without players, guests, and media on-site.
 The 2020 WNBA season was held in a "bubble" setting at the IMG Academy in Bradenton, Florida starting on 25 July and ending when the Seattle Storm completed a three-games-to-none sweep of the Las Vegas Aces to win the league championship on 6 October.

 On 4 June, the NBA announced that the season would restart on 31 July for 22 teams still in playoff contention at the time of the suspension, and would finish no later than 12 October.
 Professional teams such as the Houston Rockets saw their seasons impacted as players like all-star Russell Westbrook tested positive for COVID-19.

 On 30 July, the NBA season officially resumed in a "bubble" setting at ESPN Wide World of Sports Complex in Bay Lake, Florida.
-Play concluded on 11 October when the Los Angeles Lakers won the NBA championship.
+The season concluded on 11 October when the Los Angeles Lakers won the NBA championship.